 Some videographers create a highlight video, which is approximately 5 minutes long and only includes key moments.

 If you decide not to hire a professional Videographer, you should consider asking a friend or friends to capture specific moments during the day.

-Selecting a Videographer
+Selecting a Wedding Videographer

-Many couples have their wedding videotaped to capture all the excitement and emotions of their special day.
+Many couples have their wedding recorded to capture all the excitement and emotions of their special day.
 It’s a great memento to share with your family and friends.
 Wouldn’t it be nice to be able to show your children one day?
 I’m sure they will enjoy watching it as much as you will!
 The price for a video package can range.
 The fee will depend upon many factors such as:

 - Quality of the equipment